BBN Constraint on Heavy Neutrino Production and Decay: Heavy Neutrino Production in the Early Universe

-The total reaction rate $\Gamma$ for an active neutrino state with energy $E$ sums over all the processes involving the active neutrino and the ambient particles in the thermal plasma.
-At temperatures well below the weak scale, it takes the form
+$\Gamma$ is the total reaction rate for an active neutrino state with energy $E$ and sums over all the processes involving the active neutrino with the ambient particles in the thermal plasma.
+At temperatures below the weak scale, it takes the form

 The value of coefficient $c_\nu$ depends on the temperature and the flavor of active neutrino that mixes with the sterile neutrino, and is given in the following table.
 At $T<m_e$, the coefficient $c_{\nu_e} = 7\pi/24$ was used in~\cite{Dodelson:1993je}.
 Going to higher temperatures, the coefficient $c_\nu$ is enhanced by the multiplicity of particle species in the thermal plasma.
 At given $T$, we derive the $c_\nu$ value by neglecting light fermion masses ($m_f<T$) and decoupling the heavy ones.